Home » Hawaii Travel Tips » Best Things to Do » 33 Things to do in Haleiwa, Oahu

 But, you can still learn to surf in Haleiwa!

 There’s a really awesome North Shore surfing company that specializes in helping beginners learn to surf for the first time.
-Each lesson is either private or just with one other person.
+Each of the surfing lessons is either private or just with one other person.

 You’ll get personalized instruction in one of the most famous surfing locations in the world.
 Check out the latest prices and more details.